helmut/forms/src/Fields/README.md

 ## Creating a field

 We're going to create a new type of field to allow the user to submit their age in years.
 A nice simple example that requires some validation.
-Usage of this new field will be as easy as `$form->age('foo')`.
+Usage of this new field will be as easy as `$form->age('age')->label('Age')`.
 Let's get started!

 ### Folder Structure